-An Episcopal Church in Allen Park, Michigan was the dream of Hazel Malhiot and Hilda Balls, who met while grocery shopping in 1946 or 1947.
+An Episcopal Church in Allen Park, Michigan was the dream of Hazel Malhiot and Hilda Balls, who met while grocery shopping in 1946/47.
 After several discussions, Hazel contacted the Rector at St. Hilda’s in River Rouge, Michigan, and the Rector contacted Bishop Emrich, who asked Rev. William Saunders of St. Michael’s in Lincoln Park, Michigan to conduct an organizational meeting.

 This organizational meeting was held in the old Lapham School on October 15, 1947.
-It was decided at this meeting to pick St. Luke as their patron saint and to use his name for the new mission, because this meeting was near St. Luke’s Day, October 18.
+It was decided at this meeting to pick St. Luke as their patron saint and to use his name for the new mission since this meeting was near St. Luke’s Day, October 18.

 Services began on January 4, 1948, in the Sudman School, as a mission sponsored by the Downriver Convocation of the Episcopal Diocese of Michigan, with the Rev. Saunders in charge and Mr. Percy Watton as layreader.
 St. Luke’s was formally admitted into mission status on September 24, 1948.
 In February 1949, the mission moved to the old Lapham School.